AsthaMaurya05/india-air-pollution-analysis-powerbi/README.md

 └── page3_health_risk_insights.png

 ---

-## 📦 How to Use This Project
+## 📦 How to Use the Project

-### 1️⃣ Clone or Download the Repository
+1. Clone or download this repository.
-Download using ZIP or Git clone.

-### 2️⃣ Open `.pbix` File in Power BI Desktop
+2. Open the `.pbix` file using **Power BI Desktop**.
-Ensure that Power BI Desktop is installed (free on Microsoft Store).

-### 3️⃣ Load the Dataset
-Place the files in the **data** folder as expected by the PBIX.
+3. Ensure the dataset files are placed in the `data` folder.
-Click **Refresh** to load all visuals.
+4. Click **Refresh** to load the visuals.

 ---

-## 🛠 Tools Used
+## 🎓 Learning Outcomes
+Through this project, I gained practical experience in:
-- **Power BI Desktop**
+- Designing an end-to-end Power BI analytics solution
-- **Power Query**
-- **DAX Measures**
-- **Excel / CSV Data Cleaning**
-- **Data Visualization Techniques**
+- Applying data modeling concepts and DAX measures
+- Building multi-page dashboards with meaningful insights
+- Translating raw data into actionable public health information

 ---

-## ⭐ Project Highlights
-- Complete end-to-end data analytics project
-- Multi-page interactive dashboard
-- Real-world insights related to Indian cities
-- Clean UI + meaningful health and environmental indicators
-- Perfect for portfolio & resume

----

-## 🤝 Contribution
+## 🤝 Contributions
-Feel free to fork this project or suggest improvements.

-If you like the dashboard, consider giving the repo a ⭐ on GitHub!

-## 📁 Folder Structure
+Suggestions and improvements are welcome.
+This project is intended for **academic and learning purposes**.